antonfirsov/docs/2018/09-Sept/v06-release-MLNET-Blog-Post.md

    Learn more about [performance improvements](http://TBD-Set-Local-URL), [enhanced TensorFlow support](http://TBD-Set-Local-URL) and [type-system improvements](http://TBD-Set-Local-URL).

+Finally, although not as part of ML.NET 0.6, we'd like to expose how the [Infer.NET](https://dotnet.github.io/infer/) team in Microsoft Research is looking forward to engaging with the open-source community in developing and growing the framework further.
+We have already taken steps towards integration with ML.NET – setting up the repository under the [.NET Foundation](http://www.dotnetfoundation.org/) and moving the package and namespaces to Microsoft.ML.Probabilistic.
+Infer.NET will extend ML.NET for statistical modelling and online learning.

+The next sections explain in deeper details the announcements listed above.

 ## New API for building and consuming a Machine Learning model

 While the existing LearningPipeline API released with ML.NET 0.1 was easy to get started with, there were [some limitations explained in our previous ML.NET blog post](https://blogs.msdn.microsoft.com/dotnet/2018/09/12/announcing-ml-net-0-5/#explore-the-upcoming-new-mlnet-api-and-provide-feedback).
 Moving forward the LearningPipeline API has been moved into the Microsoft.ML.Legacy namespace (e.g. [Sentiment Analysis based on Binary Classification with the LearningPipeline API](https://github.com/dotnet/machinelearning-samples/blob/master/samples/csharp/getting-started/BinaryClassification_SentimentAnalysis/Program.cs)).